 - Page load speed.

-Google and other search engines are constantly improving their algorithms, so it's impossible to make accurate predictions.
+Google and other search engines are constantly improving their algorithms, so it is impossible to make accurate predictions.

 PPC / PPI marketing

-- PPC (Pay-Per-click) - Pays for every time someone clicks on your ad, such as on the Google Search Network.
+- PPC (Pay-Per-click) - payment for each click on your ad, for example in the Google search network.

-- PPI (Pay-Per-Impression) is also PPV (Pay-Per-View) - you are paid for each time your ad is shown.
+- PPI (Pay-Per-Impression) is also PPV (Pay-Per-View) - you pay for each time your ad is shown.

-In the case of PPC, you pay for clicks or actual visitors to your site, and for PPI, you pay for impressions or impressions.
+In the case of PPC, you pay for clicks or actual visitors to your site, and for PPI, you pay for views or impressions.

-Whatever the content of the e-mails you send, they are sent to promote your products and / or services.
+Regardless of the content of the emails you send, they are sent to promote your products and/or services.
 And this form of digital marketing is even very effective.
-This is evidenced by the amount of spam we receive.
+This is evidenced by the amount of spam we all receive.

-Statistics show that only 1 to 3 percent of website visitors buy something the first time they visit the site.
+Statistics show that visiting the site for the first time, only 1 to 3 percent of site visitors buy something.

-And the question arises - what to do with the remaining 97% visitors?
-With those who are still searching and comparing - still thinking to buy or not to buy.
-And if you buy, where to buy?
+And the question arises - what to do with the remaining 97% of visitors?
+With those who are still watching and comparing - still thinking about whether to buy or not to buy.
+And if you buy, then where to buy?

 Let them just go?